LOGISTICS

 ◇ The Project Demos: You will participate in them, and you will be assigned to a particular small group.
 We might ask you to facilitate the feedback section of this.

-◇ Teaching sessions: If there is an uneven number, you will take turns buddying up with a participant and holding space.
+◇ Teaching sessions (if applicable): If there is an uneven number, you will take turns buddying up with a participant and holding space.
 When you are buddied up, you participate, like they do.
 When you are holding space, you are available to help and hold space.
 If there is an even number of participants, you can participate with each other, or assist, as directed by the facilitator(s).

 ◇ NVC: We expect you to brush up on your NVC knowledge so you can handle using this technique to help clear charges between participants.
 We highly recommend reading the Non-Violent Communication book by Marshall Rosenberg again.
 The NVC website is also very helpful and has many resources.